![]() |

 them all.
 The broker, with a minute change of mind, told him, “Take one more

-set of all papers”.
-Subramani, who was about to switch off the machine, happily
+set of all papers.”.
+Subramani, who was about to switch off the machine,

-accepted his offer and completed taking photocopies.
-The broker held the copies
+happily accepted his offer and completed taking photocopies.
+The broker held

-in his hands, read it eagerly as if he was reading them for the first time.
-His
+the copies in his hands and read them eagerly as if he was reading them for the

-squinting eyes grew brighter.
-It appeared that the papers were pertained to
+first time.
+His squinting eyes grew brighter.
+It appeared that the papers

-some big property deals.
-He lifted his head and said, “Three shops down the
+pertained to some big property deals.
+He lifted his head and said, “Three shops

-line have come for sale at its lowest prices.
-The seller had some financial
+down the line have come for sale at their lowest prices.
+The seller had some

-problems.
-If you buy them now, they will prove to be useful in future”.
-Though
+financial problems.
+If you buy them now, they will prove to be useful in the

-those words did seem to mock at him outright, he reconciled that it was the
+future.”.
+Though those words did seem to mock him outright, he reconciled that

-duty of a broker to keep everyone informed of the property details he dealt
+it was the duty of a broker to keep everyone informed of the property details

-with.
+he dealt with.
 He just gave out a wry smile.
-The broker took out the money from his
+The broker took out the money from

-bulged shirt pocket, counted it and gave it to him.
+his bulging shirt pocket, counted it, and gave it to him.
 He kept watching the

 broker, flipping the papers in his hands, till he disappeared from his view.